 March for Science

-Are you going to be in the Washington D.C. area tomorrow?
 Consider joining the Earth Day Network for the March for Science rally and teach-in on the National Mall.
-The purpose of the march is to “defend the vital public service role science plays in our communities and our world,” and to “hold our leaders—both in science and in politics—accountable to the highest standards of honesty, fairness, and integrity.”
-Greenpeace, The Nature Conservancy, Endangered Species Coalition, Center for Biological Diversity, National Parks Conservation Association and Audubon will be partnering with EDN for the event.
-You can find more information about the march here.
+It’s held every year.
+The purpose of the march is to “defend the vital public service role science plays in our communities and our world”.
+It also aims to “hold our leaders—both in science and in politics—accountable to the highest standards of honesty, fairness, and integrity.”
+Additionally, Greenpeace, The Nature Conservancy, Endangered Species Coalition, Center for Biological Diversity, National Parks Conservation Association and Audubon will be partnering with EDN for the event.